 When Do Ants Come Out During the Year?
 Expert Pest Tips

 Ants don’t wander in by accident.
-When do ants come out tells you which species you face.
-In DC we see kitchen or bathroom trails right after temperatures jump in late March.
-I’ve tracked these patterns since 2015, helping homeowners prevent big infestations.
+When ants come out tells you which species you’re facing and how to treat them.
+In DC, we see kitchen and bathroom trails right after temps jump in late March.
+I’ve tracked these patterns since 2015, helping homeowners stop problems before they grow.

-Timing shows you the species and the right treatment.
-For example, spring sightings usually mean odorous house ants, while summer swarms point to pavement ants.
-Getting ahead of these windows cuts down follow-up visits and saves you money.
+The time of year you see ants tells you what species you have and what treatment to use.
+Spring sightings usually mean odorous house ants.
+Summer swarms point to pavement ants.
+Getting ahead of these windows cuts down on follow-up visits and saves money.

-In the Mid-Atlantic, ants wake when soil temps hit about 50 °F—often in late March.
-According to a Virginia Tech study, daytime highs above 55 °F boost foraging fast.
-Local quirks matter too:
+In the Mid-Atlantic, ants wake up when soil temps hit about 50°F, usually in late March.
+According to Virginia Tech research, daytime highs above 55°F boost foraging fast.
+Local conditions matter too:

 • Chantilly’s red clay holds heat, drawing ants to foundations